feyeandal/feye.website/data/authors/default.md

 Hi, I'm Feye!

-I am a geospatial analyst and a project manager based in [Quezon City, Philippines](https://www.openstreetmap.org/relation/106569).
+I am a geospatial analyst and project manager based in [Quezon City, Philippines](https://www.openstreetmap.org/relation/106569).
 I focus on helping purpose-driven organizations to creating powerful and social impacts through open data and free and open-source (FOSS) tools.

 I like automating my geospatial data processing and analysis workflows using Python because they are reproducible and scalable (_and I hate doing repetitive tasks too!_).
 I am fond of great data visualizations such as maps, graphs, and posters produced using FOSS tools.